shingo-nakanishi/my-cent-os-config/README.md

-## Make ssh file use connect from Mac to Cent OS
+## Make ssh file connect from Mac to Cent OS

 ### in Mac
 ```